civicrm/civicrm-user-guide/docs/membership/defining-memberships.md

 complex membership structures, more membership types may be required.
 For example, an organisation may define three membership types for 'regular', 'student', and 'honorary' members.
+Or an organisation may choose to use membership types as subcriptions to their different publications, either free or paying ones.

 There are a number of options that can be configured for a membership type, and these are best discussed by working through the membership